rafageist/rafageist/README.md

 ## 🚀 About Me

 From my first forays into programming at the age of 11 to my formal education as a computer engineer, I've experienced and learned from every phase of my journey.
-With a decade of professional experience, I specialize in web development, database systems, Linux, and more recently, mobile app development, large-scale systems, and DevOps practices.
+With more than two decades of professional experience, I specialize in web development, database systems, Linux, and more recently, mobile app development, large-scale systems, and DevOps practices.

 ## 🌐 Explore My World

 Discover more about my journey, projects, and insights by visiting my [personal website](https://rafageist.com).
-From detailed notes in Obsidian to my professional evolution, you'll find a digital compendium reflecting my passion for technology.
+From detailed notes to my professional evolution, you'll find a digital compendium reflecting my passion for technology.

 ## 📫 Contact Me